 Sometimes you buy something that ended up being the wrong purchase—only to find out that the store won't accept the return because it's too late.
 Check with your card issuer to find out of they offer a return guarantee in which they'll give you a refund.

 Smartphones can cost hundreds of dollars, and if they get damaged or stolen, your credit card issuer may be able to bail you out.
 You generally have to pay for your monthly wireless bill with the credit card that offers this perk.

-The Wells Fargo Cash Wise Visa card gives you up to $600 of price protection against covered damage or theft of a cell phone whose monthly bill you pay with the card.
+The Wells Fargo Cash Wise Visa® Card gives you up to $600 of protection on your cell phone (subject to $25 deductible) against covered damage or theft of a cell phone whose monthly bill you pay with the card.
 In most situations, you will have to prove theft with documentation, like a police report.

 5. Trip Cancellation Insurance

 You've been planning a vacation for months, but at the last minute your plans fall through, whether it's due to illness, disastrous weather at your destination, or a death in the family.